 You can serve it with a hearty salad, with some homemade vinaigrette, made in only 5-minutes.

 🥡 Storing leftovers

 Storing leftover cauliflower steaks is easy.
-You can store the leftovers for up to 3 days, inside a closed refrigerator using an airtight container.
+You can store the leftovers in the fridge for up to 3 days inside a closed refrigerator using an airtight container.

 For reheating, place the cauliflower steaks in a grill pan on low-medium heat, and turn them.
 It should take about 5 minutes.
 They will still be super yummy!

 I like using leftover cauliflower stakes for making easy pasta.
 Just boil your pasta, as usual, drain, and then add your favorite vegan pesto and cauliflower grits and florets, creating an easy, lazy dinner with added veggies and nutrition.

 You can also add cauliflower steak leftovers to any stir-fry, curry, or salad.

 We are fans of this healthy and versatile vegetable and often use it.
 The following cauliflower recipes will surely quickly earn a place in your heart; they are absolutely delicious!
 See more recipes to include in your diet.

 - Spiced Roasted Cauliflower

 ⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!